krother/software-engineering-python/how_to_take_over_a_legacy_project/consequences.md

 # Consequences

-What measures (MR actions/means) can you take to get a firm hold on the code you inherited?
+What actions can you take to get a firm hold on the code you inherited?
 Here you find a few options.

 ### Terminate
 A clean decision to stop the project altogether can save you months or even years of prolonged struggle.
 If it turns out that the project is unmaintainable, there may be no other way out.
 Because efforts invested will be lost, convincing others of choosing this option will be difficult.
 Consider it as a last resort.